 Learn How to Identify the Type of Conflict You're Dealing With

-In terms of conflict, team members can take wha is a simple task disagreement and make innaccurate inferences about the interaction regarding the disagreement.
+In terms of conflict, team members can take what is a simple task disagreement and make inaccurate inferences about the interaction regarding the disagreement.

-For example, let’s say Colin is presents a new project to the team and asks the team to make a decision as to whether or not they should move forward with it.
-Colin notices that everyone except Jonhah seems engaged in the presentation.
+For example, let’s say Colin presents a new project to the team and asks the group to decide whether or not they should move forward with it.
+Colin notices that everyone except Jonah seems engaged in the presentation.

-At the end of the presentation Jonah speaks up and says that the team shouldn’t make any final decisions until the final data comes in.
-Colin feels defensivinve that Jonah is insulting his competency and believes that Jonah is mean spirited.
+Jonah says that the team shouldn’t make any final decisions until the last data comes in at the end of the presentation.
+Colin feels defensive that Jonah is insulting his competency and believes that Jonah is mean-spirited.

-What started out as a task conflict, whether or not to move forward with a project, quickly became a relationship based conflict because of the ladder of inference.
+What started as a task conflict, whether or not to move forward with a project, quickly became a relationship-based conflict because of the ladder of inference.

-By using the ladder of inference we can test our assumptions and see what problem is really being faced.
+Using the ladder of inference, we can test our assumptions and see what problem is being faced.

-For example if Colin and Jonah were to get together and discuss the disagreements they had they would realize that it was their assumptions that lead to a relationship conflict and that really they are simply having a disagreement based on a task.
+For example, if Colin and Jonah were to get together and discuss their disagreements, they would realize that their assumptions lead to a relationship conflict and that they are simply having a dispute based on a task.

-If we share our assumptions and obeservations with others and allow them to do the same we can understand where the other person is coming from and also where the conflict is coming from.
+If we share our assumptions and observations with others and allow them to do the same, we can understand where the other person is coming from and where the conflict is coming from.

 How to Effectively Manage and Resolve Relationship Conflict

-Relationship conflict is best handled through mediation and collaboration so that it can be refocused on the task instead of personal values and differences.
+Relationship conflict is best handled through mediation and collaboration to be refocused on the task instead of personal values and differences.

 1. Act as a mediator to ensure task conflict doesn’t become toxic.